-Habermas labels the present era, in which religion must be taken seriously, as "postsecular."
-The term is potentially confusing.
-When, we might ask, was the secular age that we are now "post"?
-In his book A Secular Age, Charles Taylor traces a set of transformations that gather speed from about 1500 and by the mid-nineteenth century issue in (a) an era in which may people find conscious unbelief (not merely low levels of participation in institutional religion) to be normal, (b) an era in which believers are challenged in compelling ways by both a plurality of beliefs and powerful achievements based on science and institutions not based on traditional religion, and (c) an era in which states and other institutions recurrently demand a distinction between religion and "the secular" (even though each may be hard to define).
-Taylor does not believe that we have entered a postsecular age.
-On the contrary, he thinks that believers and nonbelievers alike must live within a secular age.
-He seeks not a return to some imaginary presecular orientation but, rather, a recognition that everyone works with some evaluative commitments that are especially strong or deep and put their other values into perspective and that some of these legitimately transcend limits of scientific materialism.4 None of us actually escapes cultural and other motivations and resources for our intellectual perspectives; none of us is perfectly articulate about all of our moral sources (although we may struggle to gain clarity).
+secular" (even though each may be hard to define).
+Taylor does not believe we have entered a post-secular age.
+On the contrary, he thinks that believers and non-believers alike must live within a secular age.
+He does not seek a return to some imaginary presecular orientation, but rather a recognition that everyone works with some evaluative commitments that are especially strong or deep and which put their other values into perspective, and that some of these legitimately transcend limits of scientific materialism.
+None of us actually escapes cultural and other motivations and resources for our intellectual perspectives; none of us is perfectly articulate about all our moral sources (though we may struggle to gain clarity).
 The import of this is that the line between secular and religious is not as sharp as many philosophical and other accounts suggest.
-5 On the one hand, religious people cannot escape the prominence and power of the secular in the modern world, and on the other hand, while the norms of secular argumentation may obscure deep evaluative commitments, they do not eliminate them.
+On the one hand, religious people cannot escape the prominence and power of the secular in the modern world and on the other hand while the norms of secular argumentation may obscure deep evaluative commitments they do not eliminate them.